Composite Edge Bonding: 15 Things You Need to Know Before You Have It Done

 How to look after composite edge bonding?

-Keep your gums healthy and teeth clean by brushing with an electric toothbrush twice a day, and flossing regularly.
+Keep your gums healthy and teeth clean by brushing with a good electric toothbrush twice a day, and flossing regularly.

 Maintain regular dental visits,so the dentist can check for damage to teeth and composites, and remove any staining.